aspose-total/Aspose.Total-Products/total/en/net/conversion/xps-to-txt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render XPS to TXT" h2="Export XPS File to TXT via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert XPS files to TXT within any .NET, C#, ASP.NET and VB.NET applications.
+The conversion process is simple and straightforward, and requires two steps.

+The first step is to use Aspose.PDF for .NET to export the XPS file to XLSX.
+Aspose.PDF for .NET is a powerful PDF manipulation API that enables developers to create, read, edit, and convert PDF documents without any external dependencies.
+It also provides the ability to export XPS files to XLSX, allowing developers to easily convert XPS files to other formats.

+The second step is to use Aspose.Cells for .NET to convert the XLSX file to TXT.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, read, edit, and convert spreadsheets without any external dependencies.
+It also provides the ability to convert XLSX files to TXT, allowing developers to easily convert XPS files to other formats.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert XPS file to TXT within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export XPS to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to TXT.
+Using Aspose.Total for .NET, developers can quickly and easily convert XPS files to TXT within any .NET, C#, ASP.NET and VB.NET applications.
+The two-step process is simple and straightforward, and requires no external dependencies.
+Aspose.PDF for .NET is used to export the XPS file to XLSX, and Aspose.Cells for .NET is used to convert the XLSX file to TXT.
+With Aspose.Total for .NET, developers can quickly and easily convert XPS files to TXT with minimal effort.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}